K-rush of the Week: Son Suk-ku

 Be Melodramatic (2019)

 Son Suk-ku appears as the foul-mouthed commercial director Kim Sang-soo in the latter half of this female-centric drama, but we promise you he’s worth the wait.
 “Be Melodramatic” is the story of three college best friends, Jeon Yeo-been (Vincenzo), Chun Woo-hee (Argon), and Han Ji-eun (Bad and Crazy), who end up living together as they turn 30.
-Aside from the truly heartwarming relationship between the three women, this witty slice-of-life/rom-com drama offers a fun and in-depth behind-the-scenes look into how k-dramas get made, from developing scripts to making sure PPL (product placement) are on-screen!
-After watching it, you'll never quite see k-dramas the same way again.
+Aside from the heartwarming relationship between the three women, this witty slice-of-life/rom-com drama offers a fun and in-depth behind-the-scenes look into how k-dramas get made, from developing scripts to ensuring PPL (product placement) is on-screen!
+After watching it, you'll never quite see K-dramas the same way again.

 D.P.
 (2021)

-Son Suk-ku joins the cast of controversial Netflix drama "D.P." as First Lieutenant Im Ji-sup, the new head of the unit that oversees the Deserter Pursuit (DP) team.
+Son Suk-ku joins the cast of the controversial Netflix drama "D.P. as First Lieutenant Im Ji-sup, the new head of the unit overseeing the Deserter Pursuit (DP) team.
 Brash, arrogant, and narrow-minded, he often finds himself at odds with the equally stubborn but much more pragmatic Sergeant Park Beom-Gu (Kim Sung-kyun).
-Captain Im -- with his ability to cover his incompetence with a sheen of charisma -- is basically the kind of boss we all love to hate, and Son Suk-ku plays him to the hilt.
+Captain Im -- with his ability to cover his incompetence with a sheen of charisma -- is the kind of boss we all love to hate, and Son Suk-ku plays him to the hilt.

-We can all look forward to seeing more of him in this role, as he recently signed on to reunite with Jung Hae-in and Koo Ky-hwan for "D.P." season two.
+He reunites with Jung Hae-in and Koo Ky-hwan for "D.P."
 Read our full review of this Baeksang Best Drama Award-winner here.

 My Liberation Notes (2021)

-With barely any speaking lines in “My Liberation Notes,” Son Suk-ku still managed to make a huge impact on as the mysterious “Mr. Gu.”
+With barely any speaking lines in “My Liberation Notes,” Son Suk-ku still made a significant impact as the mysterious “Mr. Gu.”
 Who is this alcoholic man of few words, where has he come from, and how did he end up in the small, rural village of Sanpo?

 The Roundup (2022)